nile-squad/javascript-style-guide/README.md

 - **No Classes:** Classes hide state and create `this` confusion.
 Functions are predictable - same input, same output.
 They compose naturally and test easily.
 - **ES6+:** Modern syntax prevents entire categories of bugs. `const` prevents accidental reassignment, destructuring makes data flow obvious, arrow functions eliminate `this` surprises.
-- **File Size Limits:** Your brain can only hold so much context.
+- **Lines Of Code Limits:** Your brain can only hold so much context.
 After 400 lines, you're not reading code anymore - you're getting lost in it.
 - **Task Documentation:** Writing down your plan before coding prevents scope creep and creates an audit trail.
 Future you will thank present you.

 ## 2. Core Programming Principles